 How much time will the installation take?

 Typically, a standard installation takes between two to four hours.
-However, if there are complications or the coaxial cable isn’t connected to the nbn utility box (or ‘PCD’), it might take up to eight hours.
+However, if there are complications or the hybrid fibre coaxial cable isn’t connected to the nbn utility box (or ‘PCD’), it might take up to eight hours.

 Is it necessary for someone to be present during the installation?